Subscription commerce has been growing rapidly. For that reason, there are interesting subscription boxes for all sorts of products and lifestyles!

-Subscription commerce has been growing rapidly and there’s now interesting subscription boxes for all sorts of products and lifestyles.
-As we’ve written before, successful subscription boxes tend to have at least three of the following seven properties:
+Thinking about starting a subscription box of your own?
+As we’ve written before, successful subscription boxes tend to have at least 3 of the following 7 properties:

 - Existing community of enthusiasts